What is the forum for the conduct of patent litigation?

 Is some form of patent term extension available?

 Patent term extensions (known as supplementary protection certificates or “SPCs”) have been available since 1993 and result in up to five years of additional exclusivity once the relevant (“basic”) patent has expired.
-This five year term is extendable by up to a further six months if a paediatric extension is available.
+This five-year term is extendable by up to a further six months if a paediatric extension is available.
 Paediatric extensions were introduced in 2007 to encourage stakeholders to invest in developing and testing medicinal products in children.
 So-called “negative term” SPCs are also available.
-These SPCs would themselves have a negative term under the usual rules governing the calculation of SPC duration, but they are potentially valuable now that a paediatric extension may be sought.
+These SPCs would themselves have a negative term under the usual rules governing the calculation of SPC duration, but they are potentially valuable now that a paediatric extension may be sought (see below for further details).

 On 31st January 2020, the UK left the European Union (EU).
 Under the terms of the Withdrawal Agreement between the UK and the EU, the UK continued to apply EU law and the Regulations referred to above still apply to applications that were pending during the transition period.

 The transition period came to an end on 31st December 2020 and from 1st January 2021 the UK’s SPC regime remains largely unchanged.
 The Medicinal Products Regulation and Plant Protection Products Regulation are retained EU legislation (as amended pursuant to the relevant EU Exit Regulations) and govern new SPCs filed in the UK after the end of the transition period.
-Paediatric extensions are still available and the SPC manufacturing waiver has been retained.
 Applicants should keep in mind, however, certain differences concerning the deadline for filing new SPC applications, the calculation of SPC term and the territorial scope of these SPCs.

 How are technical matters considered in patent litigation proceedings?